My Mission: To help you have the loving, accepting, sexy, fun relationship you want with the person that is your right

 The beginning of the end started fairly soon after we moved in together, when our intense “in-love” feelings began to fade.
 The relationship limped on into misgivings, frequent hurt feelings, and loud, intense arguments over housework, finances, childrearing, the future, time, table manners, bedtime reading, and on and on.
 You name it, we fought about it.
 Love turned into a tally sheet.
 All of our interactions became tit for tat.
 We wounded each other with words almost daily.
 It became easier to spend time apart than it did to be together.

-I couldn’t figure out how we had gone from being so in love to what life had become for us–and our unlucky respective children.
+I couldn’t figure out how we had gone from being so in love to what life had become for us.
 After one of our big fights we would spend hours “processing” feelings, belaboring what had happened, trying to get the other person to agree with our own point of view.
 We’d sleep on it and then write out long, impassioned testimonials.
 We would make contracts.
 We would plan to start over.
 We’d cry about it.
 Then the cycle would begin again.

 At the time, my solution was to act as helpful and as loving as I could toward my partner.
 My thinking was that I would demonstrate to her how I wanted to be loved.
 Hoping she’d get it.
 Hoping she would return the favor.
 Wishing, always wishing, that it would get better.
 Hoping that after all the pain and all the “processing” we had put into it, that it would grow into the love I wanted.
-It never did.
+In seven long, miserable years, it never did.